Today is National Stress Awareness Day.

 Talk to someone besides yourself.

-By creating a supportive community of friends, family and even trained professionals like a counselor, therapist and psychiatrist, you can cope with stress by confiding in others.
-Stress causes us to feel an unwanted weight or burden and sharing that load minimizes its effects.
+Create a supportive community of friends, family and even trained professionals like a counselor, therapist and psychiatrist.
+This team can help you cope with stress by letting you confide in them.
+Being exposed to stress causes us to feel unwanted burden.
+Sharing that load minimizes its effects.

-As previously mentioned, turning to drugs and alcohol to cope with stress is not a sustainable solution and will very likely make stressors worse.
+Turning to drugs and alcohol to cope with stress is not a sustainable solution.
+Having a substance use disorder will make managing levels of stress worse.
 Whether you are using alcohol, prescription drugs, methamphetamine, opioids or heroin, it is important not to try to detox on your own.

 There is help.